JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 | `components`        | Components used to set up Gradle publications.                                                                                                                                             |
 | `compilerOptions`   | [Compiler options](#compiler-options) used for the target.
 This declaration overrides any `compilerOptions {}` configured at [top level](multiplatform-dsl-reference.md#top-level-blocks). |

-> The support for `compilerOptions {}` as a common target configuration is [Experimental](components-stability.md#stability-levels-explained)
-> and requires opt-in.
-It may be dropped or changed at any time.
-Use it only for evaluation purposes.
-We would appreciate
-> your feedback on it in [YouTrack](https://kotl.in/issue).
->
-{style="warning"}

 ### JVM targets

 In addition to [common target configuration](#common-target-configuration), `jvm` targets have a specific function: